 A flour or cornstarch slurry can help prevent lumpy gravy because the thickener dissolves before you add it.

 You'll need to mix the thickener with cool, not hot, liquid, or the heat can cause it to clump.
 Add either one tablespoon of cornstarch or two tablespoons of flour to a cup of cool water, broth, or other liquid.

 Stir or whisk this until it's smooth, then add it slowly to the liquid in the hot pan while you whisk.
 Pour it as if you were dripping milk into an almost-full coffee cup while trying to keep it from overflowing.

 Corn starch works best for thickening gravy if you find some of your sauces have a slight taste of flour.
 You can use half as much cornstarch, so it's less obvious in the finished gravy.

-If you tried these methods or made your gravy differently, you could still need to fix lumpy gravy.
+If you tried these methods or made your homemade brown gravy differently, you could still need to fix lumpy gravy.
 The same techniques work for any cooked sauce.